algosup/2022-2023-project-1-smart-signage-Project-8-group/Documents/test_report.md

 ### test n°8

-- name: output n°1
-- description: check if the error output works
-- want: we have an error
-- get:
-- result:
-- comment:

-### test n°9

 - name: output n°2
 - description: check if the report output works
 - want: we have a report